MIT Licensehttps://opensource.org/licenses/MIT

 Market Summary of Database Security Market:

 • The Global Database Security market size in 2023 was XX Million.
-The Database Security Industry's compound annual growth rate (CAGR) will be XX% from 2024 to 2031. • The database security industry is growing faster and is expected to expand at a faster rate due to these strict regulatory frameworks.
+The Database Security Industry's compound annual growth rate (CAGR) was XX% from 2024 to 2031. • The database security industry is growing faster and is expected to expand at a faster rate due to these strict regulatory frameworks.
 Also, the increase in advanced technology for better protection of data is driving the growth of the Database security market. • The dominating segment is the software.
 It includes encryption, auditing, tokenization, data masking, and access control management. • Due to the increase in internet users, remote working demand, and risk of data breaches, the COVID-19 pandemic has had a beneficial effect on the market for data security solutions. • The database security market is dominated by North America in terms of both revenue and market share.
 This can be attributed to the region's concentration of significant industry participants and increasing technical advancements in their product line.

 Market Dynamics of Database Security Market: